Home Featured Mums House Helps in Kenya: The Day my Nanny ‘Killed’ Her Daughter

 Petronilla is a young lady that I took into my home as a nanny, house girl or Domestic Manager (DM) –as we commonly refer to them as.
 We embraced her and welcomed her into our home wholeheartedly.
 We were kind to her.
 We’d pictured her working for us till she retired.
 We were even willing to help with her six – yes – six children where we could.

 One of these children was her daughter Leah who had just completed her KCSE.
 I’d talked to several friends who needed a house girl, and one had even agreed to employ her.
-Yes, Leah is the daughter that Petronilla ‘killed’.
-Petronilla told us that her daughter had committed suicide by swallowing pills.
-She’d been rushed to hospital, but it was too late.
+Sadly, Leah is the daughter that Petronilla ‘killed’.
+Petronilla told us that her daughter had died by suicide.
+She had swallowed pills and had been immediately rushed to hospital, but she didn’t survive.

 Before she left our home, Petronilla was a mess.
 She would sob, sob, sob.
 Sniff sniff sniff again.
 She’d blow her nose over and over again.
-Machozi-makamasi.
+We cried with her, sympathetic and empathetic about her situation.

-Petronilla, a week after you travelled upcountry to ‘mourn’ your daughter, I called you and asked how the burial arrangements, the ‘shugulis’ were progressing.
-Knowing very well that ‘shughuli’ meant mourning, you cried, “Tulimaliza hiyo shughuli jana”.
-You knew very well that I would interpret this as “we buried my daughter yesterday”.
+Petronilla, a week after you travelled upcountry to ‘mourn’ your daughter, I called you and asked how the burial arrangements were progressing.
+You told me that ‘we completed everything yesterday’.
+You knew very well that I would interpret this as “we buried my daughter yesterday” because that’s when you had told us she would be laid to rest.

 Comments